tatianajiselle/ethereum-block-explorer/README.md

 <b>Design Goals</b>:
 - User (top priority): Is everything clear and understandable for the user?
 Is it easy to use?
 - Requirements: Are all functional requirements completed?
 - Readability: Is code clear, well defined and declared, and commented when needed?
-Intuative?
+Intuitive?
 - Documentation: Is there documentation that explains how to run the code, code architecture, testing?
 - Tests: Are there automated tests?
 Do these test edge cases and functionality?